dylan-lang/opendylan/documentation/source/library-reference/system/file-system.rst

      permissions set on the file are incorrect or insufficient for your operation.

-.. function:: link-target
+.. generic-function:: link-target

    Returns the target of a symbolic link.

+   .. note:: On Windows this function is not implemented; it always signals an error.

-   :signature: link-target *file* => *target*
+   :signature: link-target *file* #key *follow-links?* => *target*
    :parameter file: An instance of type :type:`<pathname>`.
+   :parameter #key follow-links?: An instance of type :drm:`<boolean>`.
+The default is
+      :drm:`#t`.
-   :value target: An instance of type :type:`<pathname>`.
+   :value target: :drm:`#f` or an instance of type :class:`<file-system-locator>`.
    :description:

-      Repeatedly follows symbolic links starting with *file* until it finds a non-link file or directory, or a non-existent link target.
+      Returns a locator identifying the target of symbolic link *file*.

+      Signals :class:`<file-system-error>` if the system call to read the link target fails for any reason.
+For example, if *file* is not a symbolic link or if *file* does not exist.

+      If ``follow-links?`` is true (the default) then links are followed until a file that is not a symbolic link is found, and the locator for that file is returned.
+If the final link in a chain of one or more symbolic links points to a non-existent file, :drm:`#f` is returned.

+      If ``follow-links?`` is false, no attempt is made to follow the link or to check whether the link target file exists.
+A locator representing the target is returned.

    :seealso: